domschrei/mallob/README.md

 According to the International SAT Competition [2020🥇](https://satcompetition.github.io/2020/downloads/satcomp20slides.pdf) and [2021🥇🥈🥈🥉](https://satcompetition.github.io/2021/slides/ISC2021.pdf), Mallob is currently the best approach for SAT solving on a large scale (800 physical cores) and one of the best approaches for SAT solving on a moderate scale (32 physical cores).

 ## Distributed UNSAT Proof Production

 This fork of Mallob is written to produce proofs of unsatisfiability for distributed SAT solvers using a modified version of [CaDiCaL](https://github.com/RandomActsOfGrammar/cadical).
 Each CaDiCaL instance produces a log of the clauses it learned in the LRAT format.
-These are then combined into a single LRAT by our proof composer (in the `tools` directory) to form a single, checkable LRAT proof.
+These are then combined into a single LRAT by our proof composers (sequentially in the `tools` directory, or fully distributed within Mallob itself) to form a single, checkable LRAT proof.

 Our proof combination relies on a particular formula being used to generate clause identifiers in each instance, described [here](https://github.com/RandomActsOfGrammar/cadical#distributed-solver-implementation-notes).
 We use this to ensure each clause identifier is unique across all solvers.